cankadrieltepe/rogue-like-game-project/README.md

-Rogue-Like (COMP 302) — Java Dungeon Game
+# Rogue-Like Dungeon Game (COMP 302 Project)

-A 2D rogue-like dungeon game built in Java for COMP 302 (Fall 2024).
-The game has two main modes:
+This project is a **2D rogue-like dungeon game** implemented in **Java** for

-Build Mode: design the dungeon halls by placing objects on a grid
+**COMP 302 – Software Engineering (Fall 2024)**.

-Play Mode: play inside the dungeon you created, collect runes, use enchantments, and survive monsters
+The game features a **Build Mode**, where players design dungeon halls, and a **Play Mode**, where they explore the dungeon, avoid monsters, collect runes, and use enchantments to escape.

-⏱ Designed for short sessions (typically under 10 minutes per run), making it easy to play during breaks.
+---

-Key Features
+## Features

-Build Mode
+### Build Mode

-Create and configure 4 halls (Water, Earth, Air, Fire)
+- Design dungeon halls using a grid-based interface

-Place objects on a grid with game rules & limits
+- Place objects under predefined game constraints

-Save and start the dungeon you designed
+- Save the dungeon layout and start the game

-Play Mode
+### Play Mode

-Explore halls to find the hidden rune (required to unlock doors)
+- Explore four halls: **Earth, Water, Air, Fire**

-Timer-based challenge: if time runs out before finding the rune → Game Over
+- Find hidden **runes** to unlock doors

-Lives system: take damage from monsters, lose hearts, and manage risk
+- Time-limited gameplay designed for short sessions

-Monsters
+- Lives system with Game Over and Victory states

-Fighter Monster: damages when adjacent
+### Monsters

-Archer Monster: damages when within range and/or by arrow hit
+- **Fighter Monster** – damages when adjacent

-Wizard Monster (Phase 2): dynamic behavior based on remaining time
+- **Archer Monster** – ranged attacks and proximity damage

-May teleport the player or teleport the rune periodically
+- **Wizard Monster** – dynamic behavior based on remaining time

-Enchantments
+  - Teleports player or rune depending on conditions

-Extra Time (instant)
+### Enchantments

-Extra Life (instant)
+- Extra Time

-Reveal (temporary hint)
+- Extra Life

-Cloak of Protection (temporary protection)
+- Reveal (temporary rune hint)

-Luring Gem (misleads monsters)
+- Cloak of Protection

-Game UX
+- Luring Gem

-Main menu: New Game / Help / Exit
+### Game Controls

-Pause/Resume via ESC
+- Arrow keys for movement

-Game Over & Victory screens with Restart / Exit
+- Mouse for interactions and build mode

-Help screen describing controls & gameplay
+- `ESC` to pause/resume

-Controls
+- Help screen accessible from menu or pause screen

-Arrow keys: move hero (North / South / East / West)
+---

-Mouse: interact in build mode + click/search objects
+## Course Context

-Right click: collect enchantments / interact (depending on the object)
+- Course: **COMP 302 – Software Engineering**

-ESC: pause/resume
+- Term: **Fall 2024**

-Project Context (University Work)
+- Project Type: **Group project**

-This repository is a public showcase copy of our final COMP 302 project submission:
+### Team

-Course: COMP 302
+Group 16:

-Term: Fall 2024
+- Mert Erdem

-Project type: Group project (6 people)
+- Reşit Mehmet Ayhan

-Team
+- Çağatay Cingöz

-Group 16: OrtayaKarshisik
+- **Can Kadri Eltepe**

-Mert Erdem
+- Emre Kıyak

-Reşit Mehmet Ayhan
+- Sinem Taşçı

-Çağatay Cingöz
+---

-Can Kadri Eltepe
+## Notes

-Emre Kıyak
+- This repository is a public portfolio version of the final course project.

-Sinem Taşçı
+- Credit belongs to the full team.

-This repo is shared for portfolio purposes.
-Credit belongs to the full team.
+- Code focuses on modular design, gameplay logic, and maintainability.